JohnScience/maybe-owned-trait/README.md

 * consequently benefit from various optimizations (notably, [dead code elimination] and [constant propagation]), if possible.

-However, it also creates additional mental overhead and in case cases might cause genericity-induced problems.
+However, it also creates additional mental overhead and in some cases might cause genericity-induced problems.

 Eventually, definition sites might become cleaner with an attribute proc macro.